UPPER SCIOTO VALLEY SCHOOLS

 F. observation or celebration of a bona fide religious holiday

-G. out-of-state travel (up to a maximum of four (4) days per twenty-four (24) hours per school year that the student’s school is open for instruction school year) to participate in a District-approved enrichment or extracurricular activity
+G. out-of-state travel (up to a maximum of eight (8) days or fifty-two point four (52.4) hours per school year that the student’s school is open for instruction school year) to participate in a District-approved enrichment or extracurricular activity

 H. such good cause as may be acceptable to the Superintendent